Best Tools for Applying Turmeric Masks (Brushes, Spatulas, or Hands?)

 Cleaning Silicone Tools

-- Rinse under warm water immediately
+- Rinse under warm water right away

 - Apply a drop of dish soap or gentle cleanser